hermensbas/azerothcore_installer/readme.md

 ##### Configure ah-bot
-Create normal account and use script/find-character.sh 'charname' to find the accountId and characterId (GUID) and update your ah-mod config in the ./config folder and reapply the config and start the server again.
+Create normal account and logon and create a level character and logout again then use script/find-character.sh 'accountName' to find the accountId and characterId (GUID) and update your ah-mod config in the ./config folder and reapply the config and start the server again.

 ## Client